 My First Geothermal Pool

 I am well acquainted with a regular jacuzzi.
 Drenching your skin and sinking in relaxation.
 Warm water coating your body like a down jacket.
 I am growing more and more familiar with the concept of geothermal natural pools, after encountering a few along the way.
 What’s more unwinding than to not only sit in a natural hot tub, but also with Icelandic’s insane scenery all around you.
-I quickly learned to always bring my swimwear when hitting the road in Iceland, these bad boys are everywhere to be found, one spot even more striking than the other, and if not, Iceland’s geothermal public swimming pools are more than an adequate substitute.
+I quickly learned to always bring my swimwear when hitting the road in Iceland, as these bad boys are everywhere to be found, one spot even more striking than the other; and if not, Iceland’s geothermal public swimming pools are more than an adequate substitute.

 For now, we had to make do with a quick pat on the water, greatly regretting being so unprepared.
 The geothermal pools are often at the perfect temperature, providing a comfortable chill-out between sightseeing spots.
 It might have actually been a good thing I didn’t bring proper attire as I would have probably stayed in for hours on end and would have to be dragged out by force.